 What can I say about the ultimate Halloween classic?
-Continue this tradition with your family as you watch the Peanuts gang celebrate Halloween in their own awkward way when it airs on ABC in 2018.
-Watch as Charlie Brown is invited to his first-ever Halloween Party and Linus patiently waits for the Great Pumpkin to visit.
+Continue this tradition with your family as you watch the Peanuts gang celebrate Halloween in their own awkward way.
+Watch as Charlie Brown is invited to his first-ever Halloween party and Linus patiently waits for the Great Pumpkin to visit.

-A gentle witch offers rides to a variety of animals on her increasingly crowded broom in Room on the Broom.
+A gentle witch offers rides to a variety of animals in Room on the Broom.
 Photo courtesy of Magic Light Pictures

 Based on Washington Irving’s The Legend of Sleepy Hollow, this animated short film is an often-overlooked Disney classic.
 Watch Brom Bones, disguised as the Headless Horseman, chase poor Ichabod Crane all around Sleepy Hollow.

 Welcome to Hotel Transylvania, where monsters and their families can live it up.
-No humans are allowed.
 Photo courtesy of Sony Pictures

 Vampires, mummies, and werewolves!
-The gang is all here in these animated comedies that feature Dracula and his monster friends.
+The gang's all here in these animated comedies that feature Dracula and his monster friends.
 Expect plenty of laughs, rather than frights.

-Some kids might find this movie disturbing, but others will love the bizarre tale of a boy named Luke who happens upon a convention of witches.
-Poor Luke must thwart the witches' evil plot even as he's turned into a mouse can't stop you from taking on the Grand High Witch, deliciously played by Anne Hathaway.
+Some kids might find this movie disturbing, but others will love the bizarre tale of a young boy and his grandma who happen upon a convention of witches.
+Being turned into a mouse can't stop you from taking on the Grand High Witch, deliciously played by Anne Hathaway.

-Add some wizard and witches and a terrifying dose of ‘He Who Shall Not Be Named’ and you have a perfect recipe for crowd-pleasing, all-ages Halloween movie.
+Add some wizards, witches, and a terrifying dose of ‘He Who Shall Not Be Named’ and you have a perfect recipe for a crowd-pleasing, all-ages Halloween movie.
 Whether your kids have read the Harry Potter books or not, they'll likely love seeing other kids act out their greatest fears and wishes as Harry and friends battle good and bad magic.

-For a certain generation, "Ghostbusters" was pretty much the hilarious answer whenever anyone asked: "Who you gonna call?"
-To another generation, it's a fantastic example of female empowerment.
-But, no matter how old you are, this movie is filled with tons of thrills, ghosts—and a lot of slime.
+For a certain generation, Ghostbusters was pretty much the hilarious answer whenever anyone asked: "Who you gonna call?"
+To another generation, it's what the kids in Stranger Things dressed as for Halloween!

 Nothing seems to go right for the Maitlands.
 Not only did they die swerving to miss a dog on the road, but they also seem to be trapped haunting their own house and its new inhabitants.
 Naturally, they call Beetlejuice to help them get their home back.
 This 1988 film may be scarier than you remember, but Beetlejuice’s charm is undeniable.